Welcome to the website of the

 Pollutant emission and fossil fuel utilization greatly contribute to climate change.
 Due to our immense energy demand, it is impossible to switch into green energy sources immediately.
 Therefore, the best solution is improving our technologies and expand it towards renewable energy carriers.

-Combustion is a rather challenging field since it involves simultaneous mass and energy transfer, reaction kinetics, fluid dynamics, and acoustics – all linked together.
-Regardless of that, we are using fire for thousands of years.
+Combustion is a rather challenging field since it involves chemical reactions, thermodynamics, fluid dynamics, and acoustics – all linked together.
+Regardless of this complexity, we are using fire for thousands of years with success.